michaelDinelle/FireBaseExportScript/README.md

-Slopped this together, worked flawlessly on a production database.

 # Firebase Export Script

 A comprehensive Python script for exporting all core data from Firebase projects, including Firestore, Authentication, Storage, and Realtime Database.